Temporary Protected Status Designated Country: Venezuela

-If you are applying for TPS Venezuela for the first time, you may file Form I-821, Application for Temporary Protected Status, online.
-Only initial applicants from certain countries are eligible to file Form I-821 online.
-All other TPS applicants and current beneficiaries who are re-registering under the extension of a TPS designation must continue to file a paper Form I-821.
-When filing an initial TPS application, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821.
+If you are applying for TPS Venezuela, you may file Form I-821, Application for Temporary Protected Status, online.
+When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821.

 U.S. Postal Service (USPS):